Wisconsin Music & Memory Initiative

 You can make as many smart play lists as you need to quickly, which

-become increasingly useful as the music library increase in size.
+become increasingly useful as the music library increases in size.
 For

 example, you might have Best Classical, Best Spiritual, Best Big Band,